Node.js import.meta: URLs, Caching & Module State

 console.log('count is:', count);

-}When c.mjs calls logCount(), d.mjs's function reads count - the live binding from c.mjs.
-By the time the function body executes, count has been assigned to 10.
-The function sees 10.
-Live bindings let you read the current value at call time, not at import time.
+}When c.mjs calls logCount(), the function in d.mjs reads count, the live binding from c.mjs.
+By the time the function body executes, count has been assigned 10, so the function sees 10.
+The read happens at call time, not import time.

 Detecting and Breaking Cycles

-Circular dependencies are usually a symptom of tangled responsibilities between modules.
-Two modules that each need something from the other often share a concern that should be extracted into a third module.
-A few practical approaches for dealing with them.
+Circular dependencies usually indicate tangled responsibilities between modules.
+If two modules each need something from the other, there is often a shared concern that belongs in a third module.
+Several approaches help either detect the cycle or remove the static edge that creates it.

 Detection.
-The most direct signal is a ReferenceError at startup in ESM code.
-In CJS, cycles are silent - you just get partial exports, and the bug manifests later as undefined properties or missing functions.
-Third-party tools like madge can parse your import/require statements and report cycles in the dependency graph. dpdm does the same for TypeScript projects.
-Running madge -circular src/ gives you a list of every cycle.
+The most direct ESM signal is a ReferenceError at startup.
+In CommonJS, cycles often stay quiet at load time: the program receives partial exports, and the bug appears later as undefined properties or missing functions.
+Node may also warn when code inspects missing properties on exports inside a circular dependency.
+Third-party tools such as madge can parse import and require statements and report cycles in the dependency graph. dpdm does similar work for TypeScript projects.
+Running madge -circular src/ gives you a list of cycles.

 Extract shared logic.
-If a.js and b.js both need some function from each other, pull that function into a shared.js and have both import from shared.js.
-The cycle breaks.
-The shared module has no reason to import back from either a.js or b.js, so the graph becomes acyclic.
+If a.js and b.js both need the same function, move that function into shared.js and have both modules import from shared.js.
+The shared module has no reason to import back from either side, so the graph becomes acyclic.

 Dependency inversion.
-Instead of module A importing module B directly for some operation, have module A accept a callback or interface that module B provides at runtime.
-The static import or require disappears.
-The coupling still exists at the behavioral level, but the module graph is acyclic.
+Instead of having module A import module B directly for some operation, have module A accept a callback or interface that module B provides at runtime.
+The static import or require edge disappears.
+The behavioral coupling still exists, but the module graph no longer has a cycle.

 // a.js